-We aim to provide a safe place for those with a wide range of challenges whether relational, personal, or financial…we know you can find hope and healing through the redemptive compassion of Jesus, His Word, and His Church.
+The Counseling Ministry at Bethel Church provides a safe place for those with a wide range of challenges – relational, personal, and spiritual.
+No matter what your circumstance is, you can find hope and healing through the redemptive compassion of Jesus, His Word, and His Church.

-- Refer you to our Director of Care Ministry for support through Care Groups, or other Bethel resources.
+- Refer you to our Director of Care Ministry for support through Stephen Ministry, Care Groups, or other Bethel resources;

-You will hear from someone from the Counseling Ministry within 3 business days of receiving completed forms.
-If you have any questions, please call 701.232.4476 or email email@example.com.
+You will hear from someone from the Counseling Ministry within 3 business days of receiving the completed forms.
+If you have any questions, please call the church office at 701.232.4476 or email email@example.com.

-- If you are not receiving counseling you can pay it forward and donate toward the expenses of this ministry so that others may benefit from it, you can make a tax-deductible donation.
+If you are not receiving counseling but would like to donate toward the expenses of this ministry so that others may benefit from it, you can make a tax-deductible contribution.

 Please use one of the following methods to do so:

-- Make a cash donation – put in an envelope and mark “Counseling”.
+- Make a cash donation by using an envelope and marking it Counseling

-Purpose Statement: Provide a safe place for those with a wide range of challenges -relational, personal, financial,… find hope and healing through the redemptive compassion of Jesus, His Word and His Church.
+Purpose Statement: Provide a safe place for those with a wide range of challenges – relational, personal, spiritual – as well as hope and healing through the redemptive compassion of Jesus, His Word, and His Church.

-Vision: To be a sought after place of refuge for those inside the church and outside the church, through the loving, compassionate and hope-filled Gospel of Jesus Christ and His Church.
-To provide affordable counseling services for those in crisis and in need, connection for the development of authentic relationships and training / education for the church to carry the redemptive compassion and hope of Jesus everywhere they go.
+Vision: To be a sought after place of refuge for those inside the church as well as outside the church through the loving, compassionate, and hope-filled Gospel of Jesus Christ and His Church.
+To provide affordable counseling services for those in crisis and in need, connection for the development of authentic relationships, and training/education for the church to carry the redemptive compassion and hope of Jesus everywhere they go.